 Is Singapore Airlines safe?

-Yes — Singapore Airlines carries one of the longest-standing strong safety records in commercial aviation.
-The carrier is IATA IOSA registered and held AirlineRatings' top safest-airline position multiple times between 2018 and 2023.
-Singapore Airlines ranks seventh on AirlineRatings' 2026 list of safest full-service carriers while retaining the seven-star rating.
+Singapore Airlines is IATA IOSA registered and held AirlineRatings' top safest-airline position multiple times between 2018 and 2023 (AirlineRatings).
+It ranks seventh on AirlineRatings' 2026 full-service list and holds that publication's seven-star safety rating.
 The most notable recent event was the SQ321 (London–Singapore) severe turbulence on 21 May 2024 — one passenger fatality, 79 injuries — for which the Singapore Transport Safety Investigation Bureau (TSIB) published the final report on 19 May 2026, finding the crew response "understandable and appropriate".

 Carrier overview